Marangaroo

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Only 5.2% of residents work from home (2021 Census).
-Service frequency averages 363 trips daily across all routes, equating to about 46 weekly trips per stop.
+Service frequency averages 363 journeys per day across all routes, which translates to approximately 46 weekly trips at each individual stop.

 Frequently Asked Questions - Transport